g3zil/docs/Event_Spectrograms/Geomag_Storm_TID_Analysis_18Jan2026.md

 ~80-minute LSTID wave.
 Subsequent activity from approximately 13:30 UTC onward marks the storm main phase.
 ```
-The 00:00–01:15 UTC analysis window used below was identified by
+The 00:00–01:15 UTC analysis window was identified by
 **visual inspection of the reference station's 24-hour Doppler
 spectrogram on 19 January 2026**, rather than by automated detection.
 This is the natural workflow when an event is known to have occurred